kyren/goggles/README.md

 their presence with a hierarchal bitset type from `hibitset`, and uses that same hierarchal bitset to do joins.

-On top of this, however, is a much more minimal, piecemeal API than even `specs` provides.
+On top of this, however, is a more minimal, piecemeal API than even `specs` provides.
 It removes everything that I feel is extraneous or magical, and only tries to handle what is very *hard* to do otherwise or is unsafe, and mostly leaves the easier parts to the user to design themselves.

-The library contains a set of more or less independent parts:
+The library contains a set of more or less independent parts, you can stop at whatever level of abstraction is appropriate:

 1) The `par_seq` module is a completely independent way of setting up and running generic parallel and sequential systems.
 It can be compared to